Cadent Gas

-Cadent Gas is a British regional gas distribution company that owns, operates and maintains the largest natural gas distribution network in the United Kingdom, transporting gas to 11 million homes and businesses across North West England, West Midlands, East Midlands, East of England and North London.
+Cadent Gas is a British regional gas distribution company that manages and maintains the largest natural gas distribution network in the United Kingdom, transporting gas to 11 million homes and businesses across South Yorkshire, North West England, West Midlands, East Midlands, East of England and North London.

 Structure and activities

-Cadent Gas Limited represents four of the eight gas distribution networks in the United Kingdom.
-Following production and importation, all gas in the UK passes through the National Gas national transmission system, before entering the distribution networks.
-The distribution network providers, one of which is Cadent Limited, are responsible for the safe and efficient transportation of the gas to the end consumer, on behalf of the chosen supplier.
+Cadent Gas manages four of the eight gas distribution networks in the United Kingdom.
+Following production and importation, gas passes through the national transmission system, before entering the distribution networks.
+The distribution network providers, which include Cadent Gas, then transport the gas to the end consumer.

-The company does not produce or own the gas that passes through their pipeline networks but 50% of UK gas customers are served by their pipeline system.

-The company also manages the national gas emergency service free phone line on behalf of the gas industry in the UK, taking calls and giving safety advice on behalf of the industry.
+The company also manages the national gas emergency service free phone line in the UK, and helps to raise awareness of the dangers of carbon monoxide poisoning, and safety precautions that can be taken to try and avoid this.

-The company invests in raising awareness of the dangers of carbon monoxide poisoning through community and school initiatives as well as improving services to protect and support customers in vulnerable situations.

-In 2017/18 Cadent Gas Limited replaced and improved 1625 km of mains pipe.
+In 2017/18 Cadent Gas replaced and improved 1625 km of mains pipes.